truenas/middleware/docs/userguide/freenas_alert.rst

 * the system is unable to bind to the "WebGUI IPv4 Address" set in :menuselection:`System --> General`

-* the system can not find an IP address configured on an iSCSI portal
+* the system cannot find an IP address configured on an iSCSI portal

-* a replication task fails
+* a periodic snapshot or replication task fails

 * a VMware login or a :ref:`VMware-Snapshot` task fails

+* a delete of a VMware snapshot fails

 * a Certificate Authority or certificate is invalid or malformed

+* a re-key operation fails on an encrypted pool

+* an update failed or an update completed and the system needs a reboot in order to complete the updating process.

 * the status of an Avago MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_